Skip to content

 • Builder's risk or additional insurance for certain scopes

-Not every residential project needs a performance bond, but the question is reasonable on high dollar work.
+Not every residential project needs a performance bond, but the question is reasonable on high-dollar work.

 How to Reduce Your Exposure